mbsimonovic/terraform-aws-service-catalog/README.md

 # Gruntwork Service Catalog for AWS

-This repo contains the code for the https://gruntwork.io/service-catalog/[Gruntwork Service Catalog] for AWS.
+This repo contains the code for the [Gruntwork Service Catalog](https://gruntwork.io/service-catalog/) for AWS.
 It consists of a number of reusable, customizable, battle-tested [infrastructure-as-code modules](/modules) that you can use to deploy your production infrastructure, including Docker orchestration, EC2 orchestration, load balancing, networking, databases, caches, monitoring, alerting, CI/CD, secrets management, VPN, and much more.